 Ineffective project management: Developing a product requires effective project management, including establishing timelines, managing resources, and tracking progress.
 If a product manager doesn't have strong project management skills, the product development process may be inefficient, leading to delays and cost overruns.

-Undergraduate Diploma in Business Administration Inadequate marketing and sales strategy: A great product won't sell itself.
+Inadequate marketing and sales strategy: A great product won't sell itself.
 Product managers need to develop effective marketing and sales strategies to promote the product and ensure that it reaches its target audience.

 Failure to iterate and improve: Products must evolve over time to remain relevant and meet changing customer needs.
 If a product manager doesn't iterate and improve the product over time, it may become obsolete or lose market share to competitors.

-Document Classification: Restricted

 Lack of cross-functional collaboration: